Causality-Labs/causality-labs.github.io/_posts/2025-12-17-Yocto_Intro.md

 Insert the SD card into the BeagleBone Black, connect a serial debugger, and power it up.
 You should see the device boot.
 When prompted to log in, sign in as `root`.

-You have successfully built an image using Yocto!
+You have successfully built an image using Yocto!!